 The next step is to set a specific framework by considering the predefined set of processes that interacts between different components on which the further deployment will be done.
 It is recommended to keep the framework portable and robust so that it can be used in the future as well.

 The iterating process is considered ideal in the case of automation testing.
 For seamless testing on multiple hardware configurations and software platforms, the basic uniformity needs to be maintained to ensure robustness and portability.

 This is one of the key requirements for project success.
 The automation testing success depends on how well it interacts with the third-party tools to fulfill the dynamic needs of the business.
 POS system interacts with various systems like ecommerce, merchandising, audit, etc. It increases the need for extensive validation of system performance.
-Therefore, the POS testing needs to be configured in conjunction with the third-party tools while maintaining extensive reports to create a scalable and flexible automation framework.
+Therefore, the POS testing tools are used to create a scalable and flexible automation framework.